 - 1. A team shall forfeit a game or games if through a violation it is required to do so under the CIAC Rules of Eligibility. - 2.
 A team shall forfeit a game if the game official declares the game a forfeit as a result of a National Federation rule violation, or a team refuses to play after being instructed to do so by the game official. - 3.
+Individual forfeit results may not be counted as wins for individuals receiving the forfeits. - 4.
 Forfeitures will be honored by CIAC sports committees when there is mutual agreement between the principals of the two schools involved in a game not played or terminated and the reasons for the forfeit have been approved by CIAC.
 If there is not mutual agreement and not playing the game impacts the tournament in any way, the CIAC sports committee Chair, in conjunction with CIAC staff and the tournament director will make the determination if the game should be forfeited.
 In the sport of football there must be an outcome to all games scheduled due to the tournament qualification point system.